 When they get to your website, if they do not see what they are looking for, understand what you do or determine whether you can solve their problem, they will go elsewhere.

-Contrast this with a lead generation website that is designed to make it easy for clients to understand what your value proposition is, download valuable information and request a proposal.
+Contrast this with a lead generation website that is designed to make it easy for clients to understand what your value proposition is, download valuable information or request a proposal.
 This type of website incorporates tools like content offers, landing pages, calls to action, lead flows and forms.
-With these tools in place, you will create a website that generates targeted leads of prospects who are interested in what you have to offer.
+With these tools in place, you will create a website that is set up to generate targeted leads out of visitors who are interested in what you have to offer.

 3. Business Blogging

 Business blogging, when done consistently is a key source of traffic generation for your website.
 With each new entry on your blog, you provide an opportunity for your prospects to find you, find a solution to a problem and subsequently learn about the solutions that your company provides.

 Here is why it works: Every time you create and publish a new blog post, a new URL is created and added to your website.
 Search engines such as Google, Bing and Yahoo periodically crawl your website looking for new information and updates.
 When new pages are found, these search engines organize this new information by indexing it in their database.